bright/new-www/content/blog/guide-to-iot-in-healthcare.md

 ## IoT in the healthcare market overview

-According to [IoT in Healthcare Market](https://www.marketsandmarkets.com/Market-Reports/iot-healthcare-market-160082804.html), the global IoT in Healthcare market size is projected to grow from $127.7 billion in 2023 to $289.2 billion by 2028.
+According to [IoT in Healthcare Market](https://www.marketsandmarkets.com/Market-Reports/iot-healthcare-market-160082804.html), the global IoT in Healthcare market size is projected to grow from USD 127.7 billion in 2023 to USD 289.2 billion by 2028.

 <div className="image">![IoT in the healthcare market overview](/images/iot_healthcare_market_stats.png "IoT in the healthcare market overview")</div>